Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 ```
 sudo update-alternatives --config java
 ```
+It may not be necessary to run this if the default java version is already set to `java 8`.

 #### Update Cuda version

 From the EC2 instance, run the following commands to use the proper Cuda version required to run MXNet.
-For `MXNet 1.4.0`, one needs `cuda-9.2`
+For the current `MXNet 1.4.0-1.5.0`, one needs `cuda-9.2`

 ```
 sudo rm /usr/local/cuda